VineetJain22/video-summary/README.md

 Export Options: Save your summaries in multiple formats (Text, PDF, etc.).

 ## Usage
-As of now, I am putting up a jupyter notebook (ipynb): 'Youtube video summary.ipynb'.
-You can run this notbook in your local installation, Google Colab etc. You will need to provide your own gpt-3.5-turbo API key.
-Just replace the placeholder for the key with your own API key.
+Currently, the project includes a Jupyter notebook titled Youtube video summary.ipynb.
+You can download and run the notebook in your local installation or in the Cloud like Google Colab.
+Note that you'll need to supply your own GPT-3.5 Turbo API key; simply swap out the existing placeholder with your personal key.

-In the future, I would like to create a Python package even possibly a user interface.
-Any contribution from the community is welcome.
+Looking ahead, the project could be developed into a standalone Python package and potentially with a user interface.
+Contributions from the community are highly encouraged and appreciated.

 ## How it works
 Scrape Transcript: The tool scrapes the transcript of the provided YouTube video URL (thanks to Jonas Depoix's Python package, link to package is provided below)